Resigning as a director of a company

 The resignation process for directors:

-- If the fellow directors approve your intention, a TMO1 form is to be filled out and sent to companies’ house.
+- If the fellow directors approve your intention, form TMO1 is to be filled out and sent to companies’ house, notifying them the intention.

 - When companies house receive the form, they will remove you from the list of directors for the companies records.